jasminjohal/canvas-to-todoist/README.md

 # Canvas to Todoist

-This Python script utilizes the Canvas API and Todoist API to automatically transfer the tasks of a course hosted on Canvas into a new Todoist project.
+This Python script utilizes the Canvas API and Todoist API to automatically transfer the tasks of a course[^1] hosted on Canvas into a new Todoist project.

+[^1]: Note that you need a Canvas API key to run this script and Canvas only authorizes you to get information for classes you are/were enrolled in.

+## Prerequisites

+This project requires [Python](https://www.python.org/downloads/) (version 3.8 or later).

 ## Getting Started